Engraving, Marking and Coloring - All in one place.

-There are three methods of metal marking by coloring.
+Metal marking through coloring can be achieved using three methods.
 One of them is metal surface oxidation.
 In this method a thin layer of oxide is created on the metal surface with laser radiation.
 Laser radiation heats metal surface which comes into reaction with oxygen from the surrounding atmosphere.

 An oxide layer creates a dispersive structure that selectively reflects incident light.
 Reflection characteristic of the surface depends on the optical properties of the layer material and its height h.
-Typically, color of the surface that an observer can see is determined by the oxide layer and optical properties of metal and an angle of light incidence, as well.
+Typically, color of the surface that an observer can see is determined by the oxide layer and optical properties of metal, as well as the angle of light incidence.

-A second method of metal coloring is based on a dispersive characteristic of periodic structure created on metallic surface.
+The second method of metal coloring is based on the dispersive characteristic of periodic structure created on the metallic surface.
 This structure is made with high power pulse lasers.
-Pulse laser radiation creates plasmonic field on metallic surface and if radiation power density is high enough it creates periodic structure that diffracts incident white light.
-Formation of diffractive structures is made with lasers that emit pulses of light in the range of ns to ps and fluence 10-102 J/m2.
+Pulse laser radiation creates plasmonic field on metallic surface and if radiation power density is high enough, it creates periodic structure that diffracts incident white light.
+Formation of diffractive structures is made with lasers that emit pulses of light in the range of ns to ps and fluence of 10-102 J/m2.

-Visual effects an observer can see originates from splitting incident white light into a set of spatially separated multicolor beams.
-Colors of the beams depends strongly on an angle of incident of white light and an angle of observation.
+The visual effect that an observer can see originates from splitting the incident white light into a set of spatially separated multicolor beams.
+Colors of the beams depend strongly on the angle of incident of white light and the angle of observation.

 Third method of coloring metallic surfaces - nanoparticles

-Color of metal surface depends on size and shape of nanoparticles.
-Dispersive characteristic of a surface could be controlled by changing parameters of laser radiation: peak power, fluence, pulse duration and wavelength.
-Usually, nanoparticles are created with lasers that emit short and very short pulses [ns – fs] and peak power density in the range of several 109 W/cm2
+The resulting color of the metal surface depends on the size and shape of created nanoparticles.
+Dispersive characteristic of a surface can be controlled by changing parameters of laser radiation: peak power, fluence, pulse duration and wavelength.
+Usually, nanoparticles are created with lasers that emit short and very short pulses [ns – fs] with a peak power density in the range of several 100 W/cm2.

-Metal engraving consists in removing small amount of material from metal surface.
-This way, a persistent trace is formed on a engraved material.
-Engraving could be made with a mechanic tool or with laser radiation.
-A high brightness laser beam could cause local temperature rising of a material and in the end leads to creating a groove on material surface.
-A process of creating grooves starts with melting a sample and then with rising temperature vaporization or even boiling proceeds.
+Metal engraving consists in removing small amount of material from a metallic surface.
+This way, a persistent trace is formed on the engraved material.
+Engraving can be performed using a mechanical tool or with laser radiation.
+A high brightness laser beam can cause local temperature increase of the material, ultimately leading to the creation of a groove on the surface.
+The process of groove formation starts with melting of the sample, followed by subsequent temperature escalation that induces vaporization or even boiling.

-The graph shows different regime areas of process of laser radiation with matter interaction.
+The graph presented below shows distinct regime areas of the interaction between laser radiation and matter in laser processing.
 The lines for melting, spallation, and phase explosion correspond to relatively sharp thresholds for the onset of the corresponding processes, while the lines for vaporization and plasma formation are defined at a qualitative level and correspond to the conditions when vaporization makes a significant contribution to the material ejection and a substantial degree of ionization is reached in the ablation plume, respectively.

-Main factors influencing the process of laser engraving are radiant exposure on material surface and laser pulse duration.
-The longer is a laser pulse the higher radiant exposure is needed to obtain vaporization of a material.
+Main factors that influence the process of laser engraving are radiant exposure on material surface and laser pulse duration.
+The longer the laser pulse is, the higher the radiant exposure is needed to obtain vaporization of a material.
 Pulse duration influences processes of creating shock waves in a processed materials.
-Very short laser pulses, that in [fs –ns] range, could create not only evaporation of a material but can lead to phase explosion (ablation) and plasma formation.
-These processes could be hardly achieved with cw lasers.
+Very short laser pulses within the range of femtoseconds to nanoseconds have the capability to induce not only material evaporation but also trigger phase explosion (ablation) and plasma formation.
+These processes are challenging to achieve using continuous wave (CW) lasers.

 How to Choose an Appropriate Laser Engraver